stendler/tootbench/README.md

 ## TODO
 - maybe copy the docker-compose.yml into the project root (for modification differing from upstream) (e.g. differing env-files for federated instances)
+- terraform copy needed files
-- terraform to setup an instance
+- terraform to setup an instance with mastodon
 - add a working email server (proxy like mailslurper) to simulate load produced by sending notification emails?

 # terraform: client vm & server vm